-So that the cooking compartment cools down more quickly after the operation, the cooling fan continues to run for a certain period afterwards.
+To cool the cooking compartment more quickly after operation, the cooling fan continues to run for a certain period afterwards.

-Note: You can change how long the cooling fan continues to run for in the basic settings. $\rightarrow$ "Basic settings" on page 19
+Note: You can change how long the cooling fan continues to run in the basic settings. $\rightarrow$ "Basic settings" on page 21